The Emergence of Fads in a Changing World: Introduction

 \section{Introduction}

-The term ``fad'' describes transient behavior that rises and fades quickly in popularity.
-From daily matters such as diet and parenting to important economic and environmental policy designs, we often encounter fads in many situations \citep{naim2000fads, myers2011eco}.
-In finance, it has been documented that fads are more likely to appear when there is uncertainty regarding the asset's intrinsic value, such as during the initial public offering (IPO) market \citep{camerer1989bubbles, aggarwal1990fads}.
-While sociologists have studied some characteristics of fads, the question of how and why fads emerge has not been completely resolved in the economic literature.\footnote{See, e.g., a sociology study on the streaking fad in U.S. college campuses in the 1970s, where the authors discuss many descriptive characteristics of fads \citep{aguirre1988collective}.} In this paper, we show how fads can arise from social learning in an ever-changing environment and provide rationales for the development of fads.
+The term ``fad'' refers to transient behavior that rapidly rises and fades in popularity.
+Specifically, these rapid behavioral shifts cannot be fully attributed to changes in the underlying fundamentals.
+For example, in macroeconomics, there are boom-and-bust business cycles that cannot be explained by changes in the underlying economy.\footnote{See a recent study by \cite{schaal2021herding} modeling business cycles through the lens of social learning.} Similarly, in finance, it has long been documented that price deviations from an asset's intrinsic value can stem from speculative bubbles and fads \citep*{camerer1989bubbles, aggarwal1990fads}.
+Although the phenomenon of fads is widely observed in many economic activities, the question of how and why they emerge remains unresolved.
+In this paper, we model fads as excessive behavioral fluctuations relative to changes in the underlying environment and demonstrate how they can emerge under social learning in a dynamic setting.

-The pioneering work in social learning by \cite{banerjee1992simple} and \cite{BichHirshWelch:92} (BHW, hereafter) shows that under appropriate conditions, \emph{information cascades} always occur -- this is the event in which agents find it optimal to follow others regardless of their private signals.
-However, as discussed in BHW, these information cascades are also fragile to small shocks such as the possibility of a one-time change in the underlying state, thus causing ``seemingly whimsical swings in mass behavior without obvious external stimulus''.
-They refer to these behavioral changes as fads and suggest that behavior may change more frequently than the state since a fad can change even though the state remains unchanged.
-Inspired by this original idea of BHW's, we introduce a formal concept of fad and study its long-term behavior.
+The pioneering work in the social learning literature \citep*[][hereafter referred to as BHW]{banerjee1992simple, BichHirshWelch:92} shows that, under appropriate conditions, an \emph{information cascade} will always occur.
+This is the event in which social information overwhelms agents' private information, leading them to follow the actions of their predecessors even if their own private information suggests otherwise.
+At the same time, because these cascades are typically formed based on limited information, they are fragile to small shocks over time.
+This fragility of cascades is briefly discussed in BHW, where it is shown that the possibility of a one-time change in the underlying environment can lead to ``\emph{seemingly whimsical swings in mass behavior without obvious external stimulus}''\textemdash a phenomenon they refer to as fads.
+Inspired by this idea, we formally define fads and study their long-term behavior.